Town Name: Coventry

 General Area Info: Coventry has NO zoning and NO municipal property taxes.
 This town is currently at its peak population in its history.
 Coventry's location is very central and abuts and lies directly south of Newport City.
 Most Coventry residences boast that they are within 10 minutes to anything.
 V.A.S.T trail system runs throughout the entire town making getting around on snowmobile easy and the local club is North Country Mountaineers.

 The town of Coventry is funded by a large landfill within the town.
 The landfill has installed a number of methane generators that produce power from the gases.
 The landfill is very well managed.
 The town is highly desirable for a number of reasons.
 The first is the low tax base.
 The second is the fact that Coventry offers school choice to high school students.
-They will tuition the students to a number of schools including Lake Region, North Country, Standstead College, and St. Jay Academy.
+They will tuition the students to a number of schools including Lake Region, North Country, Stanstead College, and St. Johnsbury Academy.
 Further advantages of this town include scholarships for continuing education, well maintained roads, and the town offers to pay 50% of local health club memberships for its residents.
 We recommend you speak with the town to get a complete list of current offerings.

 Attractions: Black River, Barton River, Newport State Airport, Black River Falls, V.A.S.T. trails.